capplive/capplive/README.md

 - documentation and api shortcuts
 - bookmarks to relevant resources

-This most likely will be achieved skel files.
+This most likely will be achieved with skel files.

 Want to create a live dvd that has all this software on it and your custom settings?